 New Jersey taxpayers have an opportunity to support Farm to School activities in the Garden State through the “Farm to School and School Garden Fund.”
-This “check-off” can be found on Line 64, number 19, on the 2017 New Jersey State income tax form.
+This “check-off” can be found on Lines 70-72, number 19, on the 2018 New Jersey State income tax form.

 This fund was established to allow taxpayers to donate a portion of their tax refund or make a contribution to help establish school gardens and purchase equipment and educational materials to promote students' consumption of local produce.

 Eating more fruits and vegetables is an essential part of a healthy diet and the Farm to School Program not only increases children’s consumption of produce but teaches them about good nutrition and where our food comes from.
 Contributions to this fund will go towards helping our schools and farmers connect and building school gardens.